corporalrivalle/DHModpack/HorrorPack/README.md

 - 4/7/2024: Added Mods for QOL and slight balance readjustment in favor of the playergroup.
 Additions include: JADE, Patchouli (dependency), Ars Nouveau, Corpse, Curios (dependency), JEI.
 - 4/8/2024: Added Mods for better balancing playerbase against FoD: Xaero's Minimap, BlockUI (dependency), Clockwork (dependency), Create, Domum Ornamentum (dependency), Eureka Ships, Kotlin (dependency), Mine Colonies, Multipistion (dependency), Structurize (dependency), Valkyrien Skies

 ### Planned Changes

 The following mods are planned to be added to the modpack.
 Each mod will also have an estimated date in which it will be added to the modpack, as well as a reason.

+- Strayed Fates: Forsaken (4/9/24): Adds unique building generation.
+- Yung's Extras (4/9/24): Adds small building generation
+- Yung's Better Dungeons (4/9/24): Adds unique dungeon generation and mechanics
+- Yung's Bridges (4/9/24): Adds bridge generation
+- AdoraBuild: Structures (4/9/24): Adds 85 new structures to overworld generation for exploration enhancement
+- River Redux (4/9/24): Adds new river generation mechanics
+- Villages & Pillages (4/9/24): Adds evil villages :)
+- Medieval Buildings (4/9/24): Adds new medieval building generation
+- Create Cannons (4/9/24): Adds multiblock cannons compatible with Create.
 - Towns & Towers (TBD): This addition aims to spice up overworld surface exploration, as currently there is not a large incentive to explore.

 Additionally, more biomes and other world generation/exploration mods are under survey for addition into the modpack.

 ### Balancing Rationalization